Return Ready

 Career progression

-If you would like more information or would like to join our trial group (starting June 2026), please get in touch.
+If you would like more information or would like to join our trial group (starting July 2026), please get in touch.

-How it works in practice
+How our coaching works in practice

-• Celebrate milestones together in weekly group sessions.
+Celebrate milestones together in our weekly group sessions.
 Some may be specially designed to initiate communication and action with colleagues – managers or HR in particular.
 Others may unlock 1:1 coaching or coaching tools for progression.

-• Mothers have access to community, conversation and support in our online weekly space.
+Mothers have access to community, conversation and support in our online weekly space.
 With a rolling intake of returning mothers, the community is made up of people at different points of their return.
 I help your employees make sense of the stage they are at – along with participants from other companies, who may be further along the same journey.

-• Check progress, hold participants accountable and create space to go deeper where needed – whilst keeping the conversation about peer learning and community support.
+Check progress, hold participants accountable and create space to go deeper where needed – whilst keeping the conversation about peer learning and community support.

-• Though community we regularly share insights, stories and experiences to normalise anxiety, find positive solutions, and design helpful conversations with employers.
+Though community we regularly share insights, stories and experiences to normalise anxiety, find positive solutions, and design helpful conversations with employers.
 All in a confidential and non-judgemental space.